Special Educational Needs (SEN) Information Report

-Children are assessed on entry and monitored and observed carefully in each term of schooling.
+Children are assessed on entry, observed and monitored and carefully in each term of schooling.
 Teachers meet to discuss the progress of pupils, including any concerns, formally once a term.
 However, where a there is a cause for concern, discussions will take place between the class teacher and the SENCO team.
-Parents may be consulted in a variety of ways: at Parent Evenings, informal discussions, specific meetings following targeted assessments.
+Parents may be consulted in a variety of ways: at Parent Evenings, informal discussions and specific meetings following targeted assessments.

-The school uses specialist provision from SENDSupported.
-A teacher from this service visits regularly to assist in making assessments, advising the school on strategies and interventions and monitoring the progress of children on the SEN register.
+The school uses specialist provision from SEND Supported.
+A specialist teacher from this service visits regularly to assist in making assessments, advising the school on strategies and interventions and monitoring the progress of children on the SEN register.
 Additionally the specialist teacher may also meet with parents to discuss the results of assessments and the provision the school may make as a result.

 The Educational Psychologist may also be involved in the assessment of children.
-She also monitors the progress of children on the SEN register and attends Statement reviews where appropriate.
+She will make observations, monitors the progress of children on the SEN register and attends EHCP reviews where appropriate.

 Arrangements for consulting young people with SEN

 Children are fully involved in discussions about their learning and contribute to their Personalised Learning Plans.
-They are invited to contribute to Statement reviews and to IEP reviews.
+They are invited to attend and contribute to their EHCP reviews.
 The school is moving towards using time limited Intervention Plans and pupils will be asked to help assess how successful their plan has been.
 Our marking policy ensures children are given time to reflect on their learning and to respond to comments and advice.